Grizz96/linux-desktop-gremlin-with-gui/README.md

     *   Ensure you have `git` and `curl`.
     *   This project uses `uv` for Python package management.
     *   You will need **PySide6** and **Qt6**.
 For Arch Linux users, you can install them with: `yay -S pyside6 qt6-base`.
-    *   For background transparency, your compositor must be configured.
-X11 users will need `picom`, and Hyprland users need to add a few window rules (see the original repo's `hyprland.conf` for examples).
+    *   For background transparency, your compositor must be configured (e.g., `picom` for X11).

 2.  **Clone the Repository**:
     ```sh